ddopson/underscore-cli/README.md

 If you run the tool without any arguments, this is what prints out:

+  [1;37m  Usage: [0m
-    Usage: underscore [undefined] [process] <command> [--in <filename>|--data <JSON>|--nodata] [--infmt <format>] [--out <filename>] [--outfmt <format>] [--quiet] [--strict] [--text] [--nowrap]
+      underscore [undefined] [process] <command> [--in <filename>|--data <JSON>|--nodata] [--infmt <format>] [--out <filename>] [--outfmt <format>] [--quiet] [--strict] [--text] [--nowrap]

-    Commands:
+  [1;37m  Commands:[0m

       help [command]      Print more detailed help and examples for a specific command type                Print the type of the input data: {object, array, number, string, boolean, null, undefined}
       print               Output the data without any transformations.
 Can be used to pretty-print JSON data. run <exp>           Runs arbitrary JS code.
 Use for CLI Javascripting. process <exp>       Run arbitrary JS against the input data.
 Expression Args: (data) extract <field>     Extract a field from the input data.
 Also supports field1.field2.field3 map <exp>           Map each value from a list/object through a transformation expression whose arguments are (value, key, list).' reduce <exp>        Boil a list down to a single value by successively combining each element with a running total.
 Expression args: (total, value, key, list) reduceRight <exp>   Right-associative version of reduce. ie, 1 + (2 + (3 + 4)).
 Expression args: (total, value, key, list) select <jselexp>    Run a 'JSON Selector' query against the input data.
 See jsonselect.org. find <exp>          Return the first value for which the expression Return a truish value.
 Expression args: (value, key, list) filter <exp>        Return an array of all values that make the expression true.
 Expression args: (value, key, list) reject <exp>        Return an array of all values that make the expression false.
 Expression args: (value, key, list) flatten             Flattens a nested array (the nesting can be to any depth).
 If you pass '--shallow', the array will only be flattened a single level. pluck <key>         Extract a single property from a list of objects keys                Retrieve all the names of an object's properties. values              Retrieve all the values of an object's properties. extend <object>     Override properties in the input data. defaults <object>   Fill in missing properties in the input data. any <exp>           Return 'true' if any of the values in the input make the expression true.
 Expression args: (value, key, list) all <exp>           Return 'true' if all values in the input make the expression true.
 Expression args: (value, key, list) isObject            Return 'true' if the input data is an object with named properties isArray             Return 'true' if the input data is an array isString            Return 'true' if the input data is a string isNumber            Return 'true' if the input data is a number isBoolean           Return 'true' if the input data is a boolean, ie {true, false}
       isNull              Return 'true' if the input data is the 'null' value isUndefined         Return 'true' if the input data is undefined template <filename> Process an underscore template and print the results.
 See 'help template'

-    Options:
+  [1;37m  Options:[0m

       -h, --help            output usage information
       -V, --version         output the version number